 No extra fees for sync other than the cost of iCloud

 Studies is the next generation of the app Mental Case.
 Although the two are clearly in the same lineage, Studies has a number of improvements, some large, and some subtle but important to studying with less friction.

-- The UI of Studies is fresh, and more in line with the current macOS.
+The UI of Studies is fresh, and more in line with the current trends.

-Studies uses a toolbar at the top of the window, which is more standard macOS, and is customizable.
+Studies uses a toolbar at the top of the window, which is more standard, and is customizable.

 And there are many, many smaller details.
 If you want to see Studies in action, simply download the free trial.